aws/aws-cdk/CONTRIBUTING.md

 of the CDK, that will no longer "work correctly" with the proposed new version of the CDK.

-Breaking changes are not allowed in *stable* libraries¹.
-They are permissible but still *highly discouraged* in experimental libraries, and require explicit callouts in the bodies of Pull Requests that introduce them.
+Breaking changes are not allowed in *stable* libraries.
+They are permitted in experimental libraries, unless the maintainer of the module decides that it should be avoided.

-> ¹) Note that starting in version 2 of the CDK, the majority of library code will be
-> bundled into a single main CDK library which will be considered stable, and so
-> no code in there can undergo breaking changes.
+Breaking changes require explicit callouts in the bodies of Pull Requests that introduce them.

 Breaking changes come in two flavors: